-- The appropriate frequency, technical specifications and performance work standards for contractors; - The quality of the information received for hazard tree assessments and growth rates; and - The appropriate buffer width lateral to the existing COTP ROW to account for fuels assessments that can reduce wildfire ignition and propagation risks.
+- The quality of the information received for hazard tree assessments and growth rates; and - The appropriate buffer width lateral to the existing COTP ROW to account for fuels assessments that can reduce wildfire ignition and propagation risks.

-2020 Progress: The WAPA contractor completed collecting oblique photography and high definition video imagery by May 25, 2020 (Table V-1).
+2020 Progress: The WAPA contractor completed collecting oblique photography and high-definition video imagery by May 25, 2020 (Table V-1).
 The data was calibrated and underwent quality assurance and control in the summer and early fall of 2020.
-In the fall of 2020, TANC and WAPA received current oblique photography and high definition video from the existing contract for those services, and began comparing that data to existing inspection data.
+In the fall of 2020, TANC and WAPA received current oblique photography and high-definition video from the existing contract for those services, and began comparing that data to existing inspection data.